music-suite/music-suite/docs/src/User-Guide.md

     b = parts' .~ trombones $ Pattern.line [c,d,e |* 2] |* (3/8)
 ```

-You can adjust the "phase" of a pattern using @[delay].
+You can adjust the "phase" of a pattern using [delay][ref-delay].
 This is useful together with the composition operator:

 ```haskell+music
 map Just $ renderPattern (a <> b <> delay (1/4) c <> delay (1/4) d) (0 <-> 2)